darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 The module is derived from another module of the same name in [Blender 3D modeller](https://www.blender.org/) by T. J. Sobotka.
 While it is primarily intended to recover high-dynamic-range images from raw sensor data it can be used with any image in place of the [_base curve_](./base-curve.md) module.
 The following video (by the developer of this module) provides a useful introduction: [filmic rgb: remap any dynamic range in darktable 3](https://www.youtube.com/watch?v=zbPj_TqTF880).

 _filmic rgb_ is the successor to the _filmic_ module from darktable 2.6.
 While the underlying principles have not changed much, the default settings and their assumptions have, so users of the previous version should not expect a 1:1 translation of their workflow to the new version.

+You can have this module auto-enabled in new images by setting the value of [preferences > processing > auto-apply pixel workflow defaults](../../preferences-settings/processing.md#image-processing) to 'scene-referred (filmic)'.

 ---